IMPORTANT INFORMATION FOR STUDENTS ORDERING TAX RETURN TRANSCRIPTS

-Spring 2018 Financial Aid
+Spring 2019 Financial Aid

-Students who expect to start classes on January 16th (Full Semester, Term 1, and Session 1) should review the information below:
+Students who expect to start classes on January 22nd (Full Semester, Term 1, and Session 1) should review the information below:

-Students who expect to start classes on February 26th (Session 2) should review the information below:
+Students who expect to start classes on March 4th (Session 2) should review the information below:

-Students who expect to start classes on March 19th (Term 2), should review the information below:
+Students who expect to start classes on March 25th (Term 2), should review the information below:

-Students who expect to start classes on April 9th (S3), should review the information below:
+Students who expect to start classes on April 15th (S3), should review the information below: